-The trail starts at the Devil's Postpile Ranger station.
-Follow the signed Devil's Postpile trail for 0.25 miles until you come to a junction.
-Turn right, follow the sign for Minaret Falls and cross a bridge.
+The trail starts 0.25 miles from the Devil's Postpile Ranger station.
+Turn right at the junction, follow the sign for Minaret Falls and cross a bridge.
 Take in the view while you are on the bridge.
 To the north is a meadow, to the south, you can see the distinctive basalt columns formed millions of years ago.

 Continue past the bridge, at the next intersection, turn right and follow the sign towards Minaret Falls.
 You are now sharing the trail with the famous John Muir Trail (JMT)